by Monica A. Ross, LPC

 Yet somehow at the end of the day, I am able to balance it all.
 I reach out to those who are present and supportive and when my clients go through stressful situations, I encourage them to do the same.

-It's sign of health to be able to reach out--not to everyone.
+It’s a sign of health to be able to reach out—not to everyone.
 To those for whom we make the choice to reach out.
-So I know am doing something right and by my measure of what is right for me.
+So, I know am doing something right and by my measure of what is right for me.